Study Skills

 1. Promote Individual Play

-It can sometimes be beneficial to think out of the box when it comes to play.
-Getting your teenager to begin a training program with their dog, for example, can be both challenging and fulfilling on many levels.
-Rock climbing, as mentioned earlier, is also a great activity for mental and physical stimulation.
-Both of these examples will help build confidence, teach discipline and promote innovation.
+It can sometimes be beneficial to think out of the box regarding play.
+For example, getting your teenager to begin a training program with their dog can be challenging and fulfilling on many levels.

 Remember, play should be satisfying and enjoyable.
 If an activity does not meet that play principle, simply move on and find another that makes your teenager lose the sense of time.